unfor19/nexus-ops/README.md

 ## Pull From Different Repositories

-So far the examples showed how to use DockerHub, though the process is the same for AWS ECR, or any other container registry.
+So far, the examples showed how to use DockerHub, though the process is the same for AWS ECR or any other container registry.

 - Pull from DockerHub - [nginx:1.19-alpine](https://hub.docker.com/_/nginx?tab=tags&page=1&ordering=last_updated&name=1.19-alpine)